 Let’s test if this can be applicable for the rest of the product no. or not.
 For that, we have added some product numbers below cell E3 as shown below.

 Once done, drag the formula to below respective cells till the product numbers are there.
 We will see Vlookup has fetched the values for all most all the product numbers in column F. But cell E6 has shown error #N/A which means that it doesn’t have any value related to product number 881 in Table 1.

 - Data from different tables that are liked and related to each other can be mapped with a single table.

 - Example 2 is easy and simple to use.

 - Naming the table before applying the formula makes syntax small.

-- We can use more any number of table array for Vlookup.
+- We can use more of any number of table arrays for Vlookup.

 - It does not make any sense to use a Vlookup table array where tables are not related to each other.